Wappsto/slxjsonrpc/README.md

 SlxJsonRpc keep track of the JsonRpc schema, and procedure for each method.
 It also ensures to route each message to where it is expected.

-SlxJsonRpc is build to be both that JsonRpc server & client.
+SlxJsonRpc is build to be both a JsonRpc server & client.
 To enable the JsonRpc-server, the method_map need to be given.

 ### Installation using pip